apache/daffodil-vscode/src/language/intellisense-development.md

 ##### Namespace / Prefix Handling

-The code is able to determine the current element's namespace and the suggestions are able to insert the correct namespace or omit the namespace accordinly for attribute and element suggestions
+The code can determine the current element's namespace, and the suggestions can insert the correct namespace or omit the namespace accordingly for attribute and element suggestions.

 ##### Completions Construction